paritytech/polkadot/roadmap/implementors-guide/src/node/utility/provisioner.md

 ### Dispute Inherent

 The dispute inherent is similar to a misbehavior report in that it is an attestation of misbehavior on the part of a validator or group of validators.
 Unlike a misbehavior report, it is not self-contained: resolution requires coordinated action by several validators.
-The canonical example of a dispute inherent involves a fisherman discovering that a set of validators has improperly approved an invalid parachain block: resolving this requires the entire validator set to re-validate the block, so that the minority can be slashed.
+The canonical example of a dispute inherent involves an approval checker discovering that a set of validators has improperly approved an invalid parachain block: resolving this requires the entire validator set to re-validate the block, so that the minority can be slashed.

-> TODO: Is this statement accurate: "Resolution of a dispute produces a misbehavior report."?
+Dispute resolution is complex and is explained in substantially more detail [here](/runtime/validity.html).

+> TODO: The provisioner is responsible for selecting remote disputes to replay.
+Let's figure out the details.

 ## Protocol